 Retrofitting Existing Assets

-BW LPG, the world’s largest owner and operator of Very Large Gas Carriers (VLGCs), has committed 15 of its VLGCs for retrofitting with LPG dual-fuel propulsion engines.
-The new engines are the result of the team’s collaboration with key engine manufacturers to use LPG, a cleaner-burning fuel, for propulsion.
-With an investment of over USD 100 million, these LPG dual-fuel engines will reduce the emission of Sulfur Oxide (↓97%), Particulate Matter (↓90%), Carbon Dioxide (↓25%), and Nitrous Oxide (↓20%).
-It means that vessels powered by LPG will be in full compliance with current and future Sulfur Oxide (SO×) emission requirements, including for Emission Control Areas (ECAs) and Sulfur Emission Control Areas (SECAs).
+With an investment of over USD130 million, these LPG dual-fuel engines have the potential to reduce emissions of Sulfur Oxide (↓ 97%), Particulate Matter (↓ 90%), Carbon Dioxide (↓ 15%) and Nitrous Oxide (↓ 20%).
+It means that vessels powered by LPG will be in full compliance with current and future Sulfur Oxide (SOx) emission requirements, including for Emission Control Areas (ECAs) and Sulfur Emission Control Areas (SECAs).
 LPG propulsion also offers efficiency gains on many fronts.
-Output efficiencies will improve by about 11% with LPG when compared with compliant fuels.
+Output efficiencies improve by about 11% with LPG when compared with compliant fuels.

 Safeguarding the environment with technology